-This post is sponsored by Stubb’s Legendary Bar-B-Q
+This post is sponsored by Stubb’s Legendary Bar-B-Q.

 All year, I’ve partnered with Stubb’s Legendary Bar-B-Q to showcase some of their outstanding products.
 The rubs, the sauces, the marinades — they hit the spot time and again.
 The sheer volume of barbecue swag has made me giddy with anticipation of their next shipment.
+This Chipotle Beer Can Chicken Recipe is the result of the latest delivery drop.

-Well, it came!
+I tore into the box, like a kid on Christmas morning.
 Featured in this package was Stubb’s Mesquite Liquid Smoke, Stubb’s Smokehouse Bourbon All Natural Cookin’ Sauce (umm-nom-nom), Stubb’s Chili Fixins All Natural Cookin’ Sauce and Stubb’s Chipotle Butter Injectable All Natural Marinade.
 Yes, injectable.
 It came with its own syringe.
 As soon as Scott saw that, we were ALL IN!

 They say it would be good with poultry or pork and I concur.
 We opted for bird.
 Not just any bird.
 A Bell and Evans fresh, organic whole chicken.
 This fowl friend is free-range, raised without antibiotics, fed an all vegetarian diet, with no added growth hormones.
 I’m pretty sure this bird had court-side seats to the Miami Heat.
 And why not?
 It also had a place of honor on our dinner table.